 Work & Income childcare subsidy rates are based on your weekly income before tax and the number of children in the family.
 We will discuss your eligibility with you when you enrol your child or children and are only too happy to help you complete the Work & income form if required.
 For more information click here to go to the Work & Income website.

 You say Bright Futures offers learning as well as childcare – what do you mean by this?

-All Bright Futures Educarers follow the Te Whaariki curriculum as set out by the Ministry of Education.
+All Bright Futures Educarers follow the Te Whariki curriculum as set out by the Ministry of Education.
 These guidelines cover Well Being (Mana Atua), Communication (Mana Reo), Belonging (Mana Whenua), Exploration (Mana Aoturoa) and Contribution (Mana Tangata).
 We also use the ‘Learning Stories’ development programme which is well known for it’s use of photographs and illustrations to help children understand and communicate relationships between themselves, their family and their carer..

 What training have Bright Futures Educarers had?

 The quality of Educarers is very important to Bright Futures.
 Before taking on an Educarer, Bright Futures must be certain the person has early childhood education or home-based care training or what we believe is the equivalent experience to any training we would provide.
 We encourage all our Educarers to continuously upskill including supporting them to achieve their Level 4 certificate in ECE.
 All Educarers must hold a current First Aid Certificate.